girlscript/winter-of-contributing/Android_Development/Flutter/Introduction_To_Dart/exercises.md

 ### Statement :- Access the student via roll no.

-### It is a data type which contains key , value pairs and the values can only be accessed by using keys.
+### Map is a data type which contains key , value pairs and the values can only be accessed by using keys.
 ### Every Key is unique in Map but the values can be same.
 ### The map that I have created in this example is <String , String>.

 ```